-CHICAGO – U.S. Senate Majority Whip Dick Durbin (D-IL), a member of the Senate Appropriations Committee, and U.S. Senator Tammy Duckworth (D-IL) announced that the Senate Appropriations Committee advanced four Fiscal Year 2024 appropriations bills last week for Interior, Environment and Related Agencies; Labor, Health, and Human Services, Education, and Related Agencies; Homeland Security; and Defense.
+JOLIET – U.S. Senate Majority Whip Dick Durbin (D-IL), a member of the Senate Appropriations Committee, and U.S. Senator Tammy Duckworth (D-IL) announced that the Senate Appropriations Committee advanced three Fiscal Year 2024 appropriations bills this week for Energy and Water Development; State, Foreign Operations, and Related Programs; and Transportation, Housing, and Urban Development, and Related Agencies.
 Durbin and Duckworth worked to secure various priorities for Illinois in these appropriations bills, both through Congressionally Directed Spending requests and through the programmatic appropriations process.

-“Despite the significant—and avoidable—funding constraints we were under, these bills make critical investments in Illinois and our nation.
+“These bills make critical investments in Illinois.
 I’m glad the Senate Appropriations Committee was able to come together on a bipartisan basis to advance these bills, which will benefit families, communities, and the economy in Illinois,” Durbin said.
 “Senators and Representatives know their states and districts better than federal agency personnel in Washington, and I’m pleased we can deliver direct results through Congressionally Directed Spending.
 I will continue to work with my colleagues to see these priorities across the finish line.”

 “Our state and our nation are stronger when we invest in our communities and families—and that’s what these bipartisan funding bills do,” Duckworth said.
-“I’m proud I was able to help secure critical support for projects all throughout our state that help provide much-needed improvements to our state’s water infrastructure, expand healthcare access and support education and training programs and more.”
+“I’m proud I was able to help secure critical support for projects all throughout our state that help provided much-needed improvements to infrastructure and strengthen our inland waterways to help grow our local economies.”

 These funding bills include the following Illinois priorities secured by Congressionally Directed Spending requests:

 Energy and Water Development